anshium/anshium.github.io/cg_codebase.md

 Now how there surfaces are created and what is the `Vector2i imageResolution` and more things, we will see later on in the following sections. ::Improve this line

-### Part 1.2: Overview of the thingy called Integrator
+### Part 1.2: Overview of what's called Integrator

 Now our focus is on this line of code:
 `Integrator rayTracer(scene);`